 This VPN will unblock Netflix, BBC iPlayer, Hulu and get you making popcorn in no time.
 If you‘d rather download stuff using torrents – help yourself, NordVPN even offers specialized P2P servers.
 And with stellar security, there‘s no way you can get caught.
 Similarly to ExpressVPN, Nord has obfuscated servers, which makes their service great for users in restricted countries.

-Finally, NordVPN offers some of the best deals on the market: $11.95 a month, $5.75 a month billed annually, or $3.29 a month billed every two years.
+Finally, NordVPN offers some great deals for one of the best VPN services on the market: $11.95 a month, $9.00 a month billed every 6 months, or $6.99 a month billed annually.
 It also allows 6 simultaneous connections – double what ExpressVPN gives.

 Read our full NordVPN Review

-There’s very little separating TorGuard from the Top 2.
+There’s very little separating TorGuard from the Top 2 best VPN services.
 Contrary to its title, it can do much more than just guard your torrents.
 As a matter of fact, it can do everything NordVPN and ExpressVPN can.

 The server list is very impressive: TorGuard VPN has 3,000+ servers and IPs in 50+ countries.
 It’s hardly a surprise that their performance is one of the best among Top VPN services.
 Crucially, this VPN works well in China and has many weapons against the Great Firewall (stealth servers, stealth proxy, direct IP connection).
 TorGuard VPN also has a cool way to make sure their users can always access streaming platforms: for an extra charge, they will give you a dedicated IP for streaming, making it impossible for Netflix and other platforms to block your popcorn time.

 TorGuard’s support is responsive, efficient, and available 24/7 via live chat or phone.